“In preparing for battle I have always found that plans are useless, but planning is indispensable.”

 Based on our years of experience helping businesses to survive during times of adversity, we offer the following five guiding principles, or “battlefield directives” for your business to implement now.

-5 Guiding Principles for Businesses During COVID-19 Crisis
+5 Guiding Principles for Businesses During COVID-19

 - Cash is king.
 It’s worth repeating – cash is king.